kiyoshisasano/agent-pld-metrics/governance/README.md

-# PLD Field Collaboration & PoC Guide
+# PLD Governance & Collaboration Guide

 This folder exists for **collaborating with other teams or organizations** using PLD.